mmgaggle/vagrant-ceph/README.md

 ============

 Vagrant Ceph is designed to allow developers to quickly spin up Ceph clusters.
-Currently clusters can be provisioned locally using Virtual Box or in any cloud that boasts EC2 API compatability.
-As a prerequisite you will need the minimum of Virtual Box and Vagrant installed, for instructions please visit the official Vagrant docs:
+Currently, clusters can be provisioned locally using Virtual Box or in any cloud that boasts EC2 API compatability.
+As a prerequisite you will need the minimum of Virtual Box and Vagrant installed, for installation instructions please visit the official Vagrant docs:

 http://docs-v1.vagrantup.com/v1/docs/getting-started/index.html